bt93/sql-library-manager/README.md

 # Get started
 1. First download the project files
-2. In your terminal type npm init
+2. In your terminal type npm install
 3. Then type npm start
 4. Go to the browser and go to `localhost:3000`
 5. You'll be able to view the project and manipulate the database